-Refineries process crude oils into finished products by breaking them down into their components.
+Refineries process crude oils into finished products by breaking them down into their components and selectively reconfigurating them into new products.
 They are then selectively reconfigured into new products such as fuels and lubricants for automotive, ship, and aircraft engines.
 Refining by-products can also be used in petrochemical processes to form materials such as plastics and foams.

 With a crude refining capacity of about 15 million barrels per day, representing 16% of total global capacity, the EU is the second largest producer of petroleum products in the world after the United States.

 The EU Refining Forum discusses planned regulatory proposals which may impact the refining industry and the EU's secure supply of petroleum products.
 It brings together representatives from the industry, EU countries, the European Parliament, and the European Commission, as well as other stakeholders.

 The forum was created in 2013 and it is a key follow up to the previously held EU refining roundtable.

 As part of its Better Regulation policy the Commission initiated a programme for Regulatory Fitness and Performance (REFIT) in 2010.
 This is a continuous process, affecting the whole policy cycle – from the design of a piece of legislation to implementation, enforcement, evaluation and, where justified, revision.
 One of the actions possible under REFIT is a ‘Fitness Check’ - a comprehensive policy evaluation aimed at assessing whether the regulatory framework for a particular policy sector is ‘fit for purpose’.